zibontaroka/esp32-espnow-variable-transfer/README.md

 # ESP32 ESP-NOW Demo: Bidirectional Variable Transfer

 ## Overview
 This project demonstrates bidirectional communication between two ESP32 devices using the ESP-NOW protocol.
 Section A sends a packet containing four demo variables (`int`, `float`, `char`, `bool`) to Section B, which responds with modified values.
-The code uses a shared header file and separate Arduino sketches for each section, with Serial monitor support for input and output.
+The code utilizes a shared header file and separate Arduino sketches for each section, featuring Serial Monitor support for both input and output.

 ## Features
 - **Bidirectional Communication**: Section A sends data to Section B, and Section B responds to Section A.
 - **Data Types**: Transfers `int`, `float`, `char`, and `bool` variables.
-- **Serial Input/Output**: Section A accepts input via Serial monitor (format: `int,float,char,bool`), and both sections print received data.
+- **Serial Input/Output**: Section A accepts input via Serial monitor (format: `int, float, char, bool`), and both sections print received data.
 - **ESP-NOW**: Leverages the ESP-NOW protocol for wireless communication.

 ## Requirements